-The common units are listed on the New York Stock Exchange under the symbol "HPG."
-The following table shows the per common unit and total underwriting discounts and commissions to be paid to the underwriters by us in connection with this offering.
+The price of the common units purchased by the underwriters will be the public offering price set forth on the cover page of this prospectus supplement less the following underwriting discount and commissions, to be paid to the underwriters by us.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units.